Universe 3 (Silverberg anthology)

+Not to be confused with Universe 3 (Carr anthology).

 Universe 3 is an anthology of original science fiction short stories edited by Robert Silverberg and Karen Haber, the third and last volume in a series of three, continuing an earlier series of the same name edited by Terry Carr.
 It was first published in paperback by Bantam Books in April 1994.

 The book collects fifteen novellas, novelettes and short stories by various science fiction authors, together with an introduction by Silverberg.